camunda/camunda-bpm-platform/spin/README.md

 </p>

-Library for simple XML and JSON processing on the JVM (Java Virtual Machine), targeting Java and JVM-based scripting languages such as Groovy, JRuby, Jython and Javascript and Java Expression Language.
+Library for simple XML and JSON processing on the JVM (Java Virtual Machine), targeting Java and JVM-based scripting languages such as Groovy, JRuby, Jython, Javascript and Java Expression Language.

 # Why Spin?